 Pharmacists, according to and in compliance with Iowa Code section 155A.46, may order and administer immunizations as outlined in this protocol.
-For the purpose of this protocol, "pharmacist" shall mean a qualified pharmacist or pharmacist-intern pursuant to Iowa Administrative Code (IAC) rule 657-39.11(155A).
+For the purpose of this protocol, "pharmacist" shall mean a qualified pharmacist or pharmacist-intern pursuant to Iowa Administrative Code (IAC) rule 657 39.11(155A)who has documented successful completion of the requirements identified in Section III (Qualifications).
 This protocol acknowledges that the ACIP guidelines, law, and prescribing information may change or conflict with the terms of this protocol.
 In the case of conflict, ACIP guidelines, law, and prescribing information shall supersede this protocol.
 This protocol authorizes a pharmacist to exercise the pharmacist's professional judgment to administer a vaccine in accordance with the most current guidelines.